a-lurker/a-lurker.github.io/docs/openluup-and-json.md

 # openLuup and json

-openLuup has a json parser loading hierarchy depending on what is available on the host device.
+openLuup has a decode json parser loading hierarchy depending on what is available on the host device.

 1. [rapidjson](http://miloyip.github.io/rapidjson/) -- very rapid
 2. [cjson](https://www.kyne.com.au/%7Emark/software/lua-cjson.php) -- at least 10x faster than the openLuup module